 How to type Absolute Value Symbol [text] on Keyboard

-Windows provides several methods for typing Absolute Value Symbol or inserting symbols that do not have dedicated keys on the keyboard.
+Windows provides several methods for typing Absolute Value Symbol or inserting symbols that do or do not have dedicated keys on the keyboard.

 In this section, I will make available for you five different methods you can use to type or insert this sign on your PC, like in MS Office (ie. Word, Excel, or PowerPoint) or other text editors like Google Docs.